benjaminpfleghaar/flexikon/README.md

 -   Use `text-overflow: ellipsis` for cutting text
 -   How to ensure accessibility of icon only buttons
 -   Organize components/styles in different files
+-   Use `hidden` attribute to hide elements to screenreaders
 -   Apply `aria-live` to inform impaired users politely
 -   Use `type="module"` on `<script>` tag enable import
 -   Make an array from nodes with `Array.from(nodes)`